- What Are the Benefits of Content Marketing?

 13. Content marketing scales your retargeting audience

-One of the most effective marketing strategies for e-commerce companies is to set up display ads of their products to those who visit their product pages, yet leave the site before purchasing a product.
+One of the most effective marketing tactics for e-commerce companies is to set up display ads of their products to those who visit their product pages, yet leave the site before purchasing a product.

 Ok, call me a hypocrite for adding this point after bashing TV ads.
 However, finding people who express interest in one of your products and reminding them about those products does provide value.